Nashiuz-Zaman/Nashiuz-Zaman/README.md

 ## About Me

-Hi, this is Nashiuz Zaman.
-I am a versatile web developer with expertise in JavaScript, TypeScript, Python.

-My skill set includes building dynamic web applications with Next.js, React, and Express.js, backed by MongoDB, MySQL and Firebase Authentication.
-I specialize in creating visually engaging interfaces using CSS, Tailwind CSS, and Sass, with advanced state management through Redux Toolkit.
-With proficiency in D3.js, I bring data to life with interactive and compelling visualizations.
-Additionally, I have experience in web scraping using JavaScript.
+Hello, I’m a web developer who builds modern, responsive applications using JavaScript and TypeScript.
+I work mainly with Next.js, React, Express, and MongoDB to create smooth user experiences on both the frontend and backend.
+I enjoy making clean UIs with Tailwind and managing state with Redux Toolkit.
+I’ve also worked with tools like Puppeteer, Cloudinary, Firebase Auth, and GSAP.
+Besides web development, I have experience with automation, web scraping, and Shopify theme work.
+I like solving real problems and turning ideas into working products.

-🔭 I’m currently working on - Ecommerce Project
+🔭 I’m currently working on - Nothing

-🌱 I’m currently exploring - Python and Docker
+🌱 I’m currently exploring - Docker and PostgreSQL

 👯 I’m looking to collaborate on - Fullstack projects